Binay Tamang: Career

 Tamang has been an active supporter of Nepali Bhasa Manyata Andolan since he was a school student.
 During the visit of the then Prime Minister of India Late Morarji Desai to Darjeeling, Binoy Tamang was detained by Darjeeling Sadar Police because he showed him his Black Naughty Boy Shoe (the then PM Morarji Desai deliberately made the statement that the Nepali language is a foreign language and Nepalis are foreigners).
 Akhil Bharatiya Nepali Bhasa Samity, the Non-Political Organisation which led the movement for Nepali Bhasa, had asked the people of Darjeeling to show black flags during the PM's visit in Darjeeling.

 During the Nepali Bhasa movement too, Tamang sat on hunger strike for 2 days at Chowrastha Mall.

 In October 2020, Bimal Gurung resurfaced and announced unconditional support to Mamata Banerjee for the 2021 Assembly elections.
 He said that while Mamata Banerjee always kept her promises, the BJP never kept its word.
 The Banerjee government cleared their stance on the Gorkhaland issue by not supporting the demand for a separate state.
 Trinamool Congress allotted three seats (Kalimpong, Darjeeling, Kurseong) in the hills to GJM.
 Leaders of the Gurung faction had earlier promised to back the TMC in the rest of the 14 seats in Darjeeling, Jalpaiguri and Alipurduar districts.
 Even though both factions of the GJM (one led by Gurung and another led by Tamang) extended their support to TMC for the 2021 assembly election, both declared to field their candidates in each of the three seats which were allotted to them.
 As a result, the GJM faction headed by Tamang won only one out of three seats.
 In July 2021, Binay Tamang announced his resignation from all positions of the party and handed over flags of the party to Gurung.
 Anit Thapa became the acting president of the second faction of GJM.

 Anit Thapa launched a new party Bharatiya Gorkha Prajatantrik Morcha (BGPM) on 9 September 2021.
 BGPM aligned with the TMC and formed an election committee to contest the GTA elections.

 Tamang joined All India Trinamool Congress on 24 December 2021.
+Binay Tamang, who had won the 2022 GTA election on a TMC ticket but had left that party afterwards, joined Congress on 26 November 2023.
+He was expelled from Congress on 23 April 2024.